 CBO mandates banks to provide e-services for bulk payments

-Muscat: The Central Bank of Oman (CBO) in collaboration with Ministry of Finance and Ministry of Labour to notify that the banks operating in the Sultanate have been mandated to provide a seamless mechanism for transferring salaries and recurring payments (Bulk Payments) of all government and private agencies/ companies through electronic banking services.
+MUSCAT: The Central Bank of Oman (CBO), in collaboration with Ministry of Finance and Ministry of Labour, has mandated the banks operating in the Sultanate to provide a seamless mechanism for transferring salaries and recurring payments (bulk payments) of all government and private agencies/ companies through electronic banking services.

 This corporate banking channel is safe and secure.
 It aims to stop using any methods that do not meet the safety and security standards.
 The move also aims to avoid expensive methods that consume a lot of time and effort.